KingzmanArt/Amazon-Product-review-analysis-/README.md

 # Amazon-Product-Review-analysis-

 This project analyzes Amazon product data to uncover trends in pricing, discounts, ratings, and reviews.
-The goal is to build an interactive Excel dashboard for business stakeholders to identify top-performing products and evaluate pricing strategies.
+The goal is to build an interactive Excel dashboard for business stakeholders to identify top performing products and evaluate pricing strategies.

 ## Objectives